R-K-1/credilytics/README.md

 ## Data Model

-This project generates 5 tables in a Postgres database:
+This project generates five tables in a Postgres database:

 1. `stage`: all data is loaded here first for rapid insertion into other tables
     * `SeriousDlqin2yrs`: Person experienced 90 days past due delinquency or worse